The Importance of Night Time Visibility

 From your dog’s collar, to its leash and beyond, there are plenty of options to choose from when looking for ways to make your dog easier to see at night.
 Here are just a few things you can use.

-TheAdventure Lights Dog Collar Light is waterproof, and impact resistant.
-Not only is it easy to turn on--you just twist the light from left to right--but it also easily attaches to your dog’s collar, or their harness or leash.
-The omnidirectional LED light makes it possible to see your dog from any angle, and is rated for over 100,000 hours of use.
+A dog collar light is a waterproof, and impact resistant option that fits directly on a dog's existing collar, harness or leash.
+It's easy to turn on--you just twist the light from left to right.
+Omnidirectional LED light makes it possible to see your dog from any angle, and is rated for over 100,000 hours of use.

-The Nite Beams LED USB Rechargeable Dog Collar is a great way to make your dog visible at night, without worrying about batteries that could fall out during dog play.
-It has ultra-bright LED lights that can be seen from 1/4 of a mile away, which will give plenty of time for your dog to be spotted from far away.
+An LED rechargeable dog collar is a great way to make your dog visible at night, without worrying about batteries that could fall out during dog play.
+These have ultra-bright LED lights that can be seen from 1/4 of a mile away, which will give plenty of time for your dog to be spotted from far away.

 “How Will Daylight Savings Time Affect My Nightly Walking Routine?”